Constitution-DAO/contracts/README.md

 A: The protocol was deployed in July, SharkDAO ($5M in ETH) is the biggest we've seen to date.
 Also TileDAO and JuiceboxDAO itself

+**Does Juicebox exist on any L2s yet?
+Arbitrum?
+Etc?**

+A: not yet but erc20 project tokens on L1 can naturally be bridged to L2s or sidechains

 ### General FAQs

 **Q: What is our highest priority?**